dshin25k/projds/README.md

 -   Reading a post will not require authentication.

--   When wrting a post, not the whole page but the content will be stored in the database so that it can be fetched and rendered when needed.
+-   When writing a post, not the whole page but the content will be stored in the database so that it can be fetched and rendered when needed.